GoDaddy Website Builder Review - Is GoDaddy Good?

 - It gives you access to powerful search engine optimization (SEO) features, email marketing tools, and social media posting — even on the lower-end packages.

-- This may not be an ideal fit If you’re a perfectionist and find yourself very concerned about very small design changes.
+- This may not be an ideal fit If you’re a perfectionist and find yourself concerned about finite design changes.

-- While it’ll help you create a site quickly and with minimal effort, your business website may require more than the basics this builder provides three years down the road.
+- While it’ll help you create a site quickly with minimal effort, your business website may require more than the basics this builder provides a few years down the road.

 - Its ecommerce functionality is a good start, but other tools may better suit your needs if you’re serious about creating an online store with lots of items.